 Like most states, we have a “continuous treatment rule,” under which, “if the treatment by the doctor is a continuing course and the patient’s disease or condition is of such a nature as to impose on the doctor a duty of continuing treatment and care, the statute [of limitations] does not commence running until treatment by the medical man for the particular disease or condition involved has terminated, unless during the course of treatment the patient learns or should reasonably have learned of the harm, in which case the statute runs from the time of knowledge, actual or constructive.”

 Victims are charged under the law with the responsibility to perform a diligent investigation.
-That investigation is intended to begin when the victim has knowledge of circumstances which ought to put a person of ordinary prudence on notice.
+That investigation should begin when the victim has knowledge of circumstances that ought to put a person of ordinary prudence on notice.
 So, as a matter of law, the victim has inquiry notice of an injury the moment she possesses the “knowledge of circumstances which ought to have put a person of ordinary prudence on inquiry” to investigate the cause of an injury.

 Too many lawyers and unrepresented victims take liberties with this rule and assume it is when they knew.
 It is not.
 The rule is when they should have started investigating to figure it out.

-Obviously, this causes unfortunate results that are simply unfair.
-For example, in the surgery patient example above, the patient would not be able to recover even though there is no way the patient could have known he was the victim of medical malpractice before the statute expired.
+Obviously, this causes unfortunate results that are unfair.
+For example, in the surgery patient example above, the patient could not recover even though there is no way the patient could have known he was the victim of medical malpractice before the statute expired.

 For example, if a surgeon leaves a sponge inside his patient who discovers it ten years later and immediately brings suit, that would fit under the classic application of the discovery rule.
 However, if the same patient had stomach pain for four years before having a doctor examine him, he cannot be said to have acted with reasonable diligence and he would not be protected by the discovery rule.

-A few additional points of interest on Maryland’s statute:
+Additional points of interest on Maryland’s statute of limitations:

-- Because the statute of limitations is an affirmative defense, the doctor accused of malpractice has the burden of proving when an injury was committed, for the purpose of determining whether an action is barred by the medical malpractice statute of limitations.
+- Because the statute of limitations is an affirmative defense, the doctor accused of malpractice must prove when an injury was committed, for the purpose of determining whether an action is barred by the medical malpractice statute of limitations.
 See Rivera v.
 Edmonds, 347 Md.
 208, 699 A.2d 1194 (1997).

-- Statute of limitations in a medical malpractice claim where a minor child is injured generally does not run against the child’s claim until the child reached the age of 18 (but be careful with this one).
+- The statute of limitations in a medical malpractice claim against medical professionals where a minor child is injured rarely runs against the child’s claim until the child reached the age of 18.
+So birth injury cases have their own statute of limitations which can extend out to the child’s 21st birthday (but be very careful because there are a host of issues, including the parents’ statute of limitations).

 Text of the Key Statute of Limitations Statute